Newly Built Home Exemption

 If you paid property transfer tax when you purchased vacant land and you now have a newly built home on the land, you may be eligible for a refund of the property transfer tax you paid.

-To qualify, the property (land and improvement) must be registered at the land title office after February 16, 2016 and you must be:
+To qualify, the property (land and improvement) transfer must be registered at the Land Title Office after February 16, 2016 and you must be:

 - an individual

-- a Canadian citizen or permanent resident (you will be asked to provide your Social Insurance Number (SIN) and your birthdate)
+- a Canadian citizen or permanent resident (you will be asked to provide your Social Insurance Number (SIN) or proof of permanent residency and your birthdate)

 and the property must: